cosama/git-credential-bw/README.md

 # Git credential helper for bitwarden password manager

-Get your git repository username and password automatically from bitwarden, so that you truly only need to know they master password when coding.
+Get your git repository username and password automatically from bitwarden, so that you truly only need to know the master password when coding.

 ## Requirements